albertdiones/coding_10min_a_day/README.md

 130. pagination: truncate table to only show the first 15 rows
 131. pagination: show how many rows/pages in total
 132. press pagedown or pageup to move to next or previous page
-133. sortColumn(columnName) sorts rows array according to column specified, ascending alphabethical
+133. sortColumn(rows, columnName) sorts rows array according to column specified, ascending alphabethical
-134. sortColumn(columnName, false) - new argument to allow descending sort
+134. sortColumn(rows, columnName, false) - new argument to allow descending sort
 135. when in column navigation, press up or down to sort rows descending or ascending order

 backup/change history